 All submissions received during the submission period will be considered as part of our ongoing assessment.

-FSANZ will continue to engage with key stakeholders throughout the proposal process, including by undertaking a second public consultation in the first quarter of 2023.
+FSANZ will continue to engage with key stakeholders throughout the proposal process, including by undertaking a second public consultation in late 2023.

 We will continue to update our website with further information as this work progresses.